-You’ve been climbing for quite some time--you’ve gained friends from the community, completed the basic climber's gear set, and noticed your better grip strength; but then something seems to be lacking.
-You have plateaued and your skills are not improving like they used to in the start.
+You’ve been climbing for quite some time now.
+You’ve gained some friends from the community, completed your basic climber's gear set, and noticed that your grip strength has improved; but then something seems to be lacking.
+You have plateaued and your skills are not improving as they did in the beginning.

-Don’t fret.
-This is fairly normal to beginner climbers.
-This is bound to happen when you have trained for months yet you’re not exposed to higher levels of stress.
-Maybe there’s no climbing competition you’re getting ready for, or you’re used to climbing the same crags.
+Don’t fret!
+This is fairly normal for beginner climbers.
+This is bound to happen when you have trained for months yet you've not been exposed to higher levels of stress - yet.
+Maybe there’s no climbing competition to get ready for, or you’re used to climbing the same problems or route.
 In short, there is a lack of challenge to your practice which causes this plateau.

 The thing with Sports Climbing is that it’s a highly specialized sport.
-It is the combination of good technique and a strong physical background.
-It goes hand in hand and training these two aspects simultaneously can be tricky.
-When you can’t finish a route, it may be because you lack the physical strength to do it, or you’re not using your energy efficiently by not utilizing foot techniques.
+It is a combination of good technique and a strong physical background.
+It goes hand in hand and training these two aspects simultaneously, can be tricky.
+When you can’t finish a route, it may be because you lack the physical strength to do so, or you’re not using your energy efficiently by not utilizing foot techniques.
 Either way, it may be tricky to keep up with the whole affair.

-Say you only have 2-3 hours per session, twice a week, and you want to maximize that time whenever you hit the wall.
-Here’s a simple guide that will make each minute of training worth it, that will train both physical and technical aspects of climbing.
+Say you only have 2-3 hours per session, twice a week, and you want to maximize that time.
+Here’s a simple guide that will make each minute of training worth it.
+A simple guide on how to train both the physical and the technical aspects of climbing:

-60-90 minutes - Climb up and down laps on easy, moderate walls (3-5 at a time, 10 minute rest in between)
+• 60-90 minutes - Climb up and down laps on easy to moderate walls (3-5 at a time.
+Remember to take 10 minutes rest in between)

 Why start with the hardest wall?

-At the start of the training, your brain is ready to gain information since it’s not yet tired.
-Your body, still up and fresh, is ready to store muscle memory from exploring new routes.
+At the beginning of your training, your brain is ready to gain information.
+Your body, still up and fresh is ready to store muscle memory from exploring new routes.
 Climbers need to expand their repertoire of techniques since each wall is different from the next.
-Having a vast set of knowledge can help you become a better climber, since you’ll be better equipped when faced with a new route or boulder problem.
+Having a vast set of knowledge can help you become a better climber since you’ll be better equipped when faced with a new route or boulder problem.